Ball (NYSE:BALL) Sets New 12-Month Low at $65.76

-Several equities analysts recently weighed in on the company.
-Truist Financial raised Ball from a “hold” rating to a “buy” rating in a research report on Tuesday, May 17th.
-Wells Fargo & Company cut Ball from an “equal weight” rating to an “underweight” rating and set a $65.00 price target for the company. in a report on Thursday.
-Finally, Jefferies Financial Group reaffirmed a “hold” rating and issued a $87.00 price target on shares of Ball in a report on Monday, May 16th.
+BALL has been the topic of a number of recent research reports.
+Truist Financial upgraded Ball from a “hold” rating to a “buy” rating in a research report on Tuesday, May 17th.
+Jefferies Financial Group reissued a “hold” rating and issued a $87.00 price target on shares of Ball in a research note on Monday, May 16th.
+Finally, Wells Fargo & Company downgraded Ball from an “equal weight” rating to an “underweight” rating and set a $65.00 price target on the stock. in a research note on Thursday.

 About Ball (NYSE:BALL)